ga-curriculum/men-stack-error-handling/server-side-error-handling/README.md

 });
 ```

-Now, when a user submits a form without filling out the `name` field, the resulting validation error can be dealt with in our `try...catch` block.
-Because the operation in the `try` has failed, control is passed to the `catch` block, where it receives an `Error` object as an argument.
+Now, when a user submits a form without filling out the `name` field, the resulting validation error is dealt with in our `try...catch` block.

+When the operation in the `try` has failed, control is passed to the `catch` block, where it receives an `Error` object as an argument.
 The `Error` object will contain a `message` property with details about the error that occurred.

 If the `name` field is ever missing from the form data, the terminal would display the following message: